gorkxbt/agentarium-website/src/components/game/README.md

 - `City` - Contains all buildings, agents, vehicles, and NPCs
 - `Agent` - Represents AI agents with autonomous behavior and location-based interactions
 - `Building` - Different types of buildings with specialized rendering based on type
-- `Vehicle` - Autonomous vehicles that navigate the city roads
+- `Vehicle` - Autonomous vehicles that navigate the city roads with realistic behaviors
-- `NPC` - Non-player characters that walk around the city
+- `NPC` - Non-player characters that walk around the city with various activities

 ## Running the Simulation

 To run the simulation:

 1. Navigate to the project root directory
+2. Use one of the following methods:
+   - Double-click the `start-dev.bat` file (Windows CMD)
+   - Right-click the `start-dev.ps1` file and select "Run with PowerShell" (Windows PowerShell)
-2. Run `npm run dev` or use the `start-dev.bat` file
+   - From the terminal, run `npm run dev`
 3. Open a browser at http://localhost:3000

 ## Troubleshooting